 Unfortunately, you can easily make a lot of mistakes when writing up your first business plan.
 To help you avoid those errors, take a look at some of the most common, and how you can avoid making them yourself.

 A restaurant business plan is not the midterm essay you wrote in college for that class you didn’t care about.
 This document actually matters.
 As such, you can’t push it off until the last minute, half-ass it, and expect good results.

 Serious investors will recognize a poorly-constructed business plan when they see one.
 They’ve earned their money because they know which kinds of businesses (and business leaders) turn a profit and which ones do not.
-If they look at your business plan and can tell you didn’t put much effort into it, they’ll laugh you right out the door—as they should.
+If they look at your business plan (or listen to your investor pitch) and can tell you didn’t put much effort into it, they’ll laugh you right out the door—as they should.

 Your restaurant business plan is the key to opening your doors.
 If you know you want to run a restaurant, prove it.
 Do the work.

 Find your information.
 Research your competition.
-Crunch your numbers.
-Do everything it takes to flesh out a fully detailed business plan.
+Crunch your numbers and put together a realistic sales forecast for your restaurant.
+Do everything it takes to flesh out a fully-detailed business plan.